 4. I know how well-connected you are, I’d love an introduction to Z as I’m interested in that team.

-I’ve been thinking about this issue much more thanks to the much needed push back BAME communities have given their White colleagues in the last few years; akin to ‘We can inform you, but we can’t save you – you have to do the work yourself.’
+I’ve been thinking about this issue much more thanks to the much needed push back members of various BAME communities have given their White colleagues in the last few years; akin to ‘We can inform you, but we can’t save you – you have to do the work yourself.’
 Too frequently White people expect colleagues, rather take responsibility for change ourselves.
 But similarly, does that education necessarily create wins for people from BAME communities?

-The truth is, I’m not sure it always does.
-Therefore, I’d encourage you to use metrics, like the ones in red above, like I’ve always done with my clients.
+The truth is, in reverse mentoring, I’m not sure it always does.
+Therefore, I’d encourage you to use metrics, like the ones above, like I’ve always done with my clients.
 This helps you dig deeper on who is really benefiting from reverse mentoring.
 It’s great if the mentor becomes more ‘aware’, but far better if they act on that awareness to improve conditions for the more junior mentor who is taking the risk in not giving their time, but often with exposing their vulnerabilities.